States of Knowing – What Happens When Consciousness No Longer Belongs to You

 The literature–scientific, mystical, anthropological–treats these experiences as “altered”.
 This assumes a baseline.
 Normal waking consciousness as standard, everything else as deviation.
 This assumption is useful for institutional purposes.
 It is not useful for understanding.

 The baseline is itself one state among many, no more fundamental than the others, merely the one optimised for survival in a particular environment.
 The “altered” label is a political designation, not a phenomenological one.
+What we call “normal” is the consensus trance required for social coordination, economic production, and threat detection.
+It is a filter, not a foundation.

 What actually happens?
 The question is flawed.
 It assumes a what that experiences, a thing that happens to.
 The grammar of ordinary language encodes the very assumptions that dissolve in the state itself.
 You cannot describe the melting of the observer using the vocabulary of the observed.

 And yet.
 The thread continues.
 Those who have been moved recognise each other.
 Not through doctrine.
 Through description that fails in predictable ways.
 Through the particular quality of uncertainty that arrives when certainty itself is seen as a symptom.
+The recognition is not intellectual.
+It is somatic.
+A loosening in the chest, a quality of attention that no longer hunts for objects, a silence that is not the absence of sound but the presence of something that does not need to speak.

 The Anatomy of the Unravelling